Gnomiro/ledps/README.md

 * Cooldowns
   * Cooldown recovery must be considered at some point; possible in application while using gearStats-Data
 * Stats
-  * Rename stats in all classes: talentStats, gearStats, skillStats, buffStats, tempStats
+  * Rename stats in all classes: talentStats, gearStats, skillStats, buffStats, tmpStats
-  * Add getter/setter/adder to ensure multiplication/addition and enable the possibility of reducing stats-storage requirement by tracking only != 0 (resp 1) values
 * Environment/Simulator
   * Global container class managing Character, Stats, Skill, Enemy, etc
 * Skills
+  * pass gearStats on init and add skillStats?
   * Global modifiers like warpath global more while channeling -> added to gearStats or gearStats + globalSkillStat = envirnomentStats?

 [20:27] Oeller: Poison has less effect on bosses.
 Does that apply only for the built-in shred or also for 20 DoT damage?
 Not clear in the game guide.